Sylar963/Aladhi-toolz/README.md

 My work is centered around the full lifecycle of a quantitative strategy, from idea to execution.

 #### 1. Signal Generation & Alpha Research
-Developing novel alpha signals from price, volume, and alternative data.
-This involves rigorous statistical testing and feature engineering to find predictive patterns.
+Developing signals from price, volume, and alternative data.

 Currently I am working on different platform but mainly on quantower Here is an example of an indicator I created.
 <p align="center">